hyperjumptech/monika/docs/src/pages/guides/examples.md

 ## Minimal Configuration

-Here is probe example with GET request to hit github.com:
+Here is a probe example with GET request to hit github.com:

 ```json
 {